-Neuropsychologist Ana Laura Utrilla Lack reveals in this article the importance of psychoíucation for úmily members of people affectí by frontotemporal dementia.
+Neuropsychologist Ana Laura Utrilla Lack reveals in this article the importance of psychoeducation for family members of people affected by frontotemporal dementia.

 Living with and caring for a person with dementia can be a major challenge.
-Psychoíucation helps the úmily understand what is happening and to be able to manage it.
-In the case of frontotemporal dementia, the most prominent symptoms are relatí to changes in behavior.
-In addition, the patient is not fully aware of the changes in their behavior, which further complicates interaction with the úmily.
+Psychoeducation helps the family understand what is happening and how to manage it.
+In the case of frontotemporal dementia, the most prominent symptoms are related to changes in behavior.
+In addition, the patient is not fully aware of the changes in their behavior, which further complicates interaction with the family.

 What is frontotemporal dementia?

-The first step in psychoíucation is to know what frontotemporal dementia is, the behavioral variant.
+The first step in psychoeducation is knowing what frontotemporal dementia is, behavioral variant.
 This is a type of dementia that occurs when there is damage to the frontal lobe.

-The frontal lobe plays a fundamental role in the regulation of behavior, in attention, in inhibition and in decision-making.
-Therefore, when this area is alterí, the symptoms are mainly behavioral.
+The frontal lobe plays a key role in regulating behavior, attention, inhibition, and decision-making.
+Therefore, when this area is altered, the symptoms are mainly behavioral.

 There are different types of frontotemporal dementia.
 One of them is the behavioral variant, which occurs when the lesion is specifically in the bilateral orbitofrontal cortex.